Kate Greunke, Founder

 That's why I tell my clients today, "Finding your niche market is everything."

-Focusing exclusively on how interior designers and window pros should market their businesses has landed me interviews with podcasts, magazine articles, a partnership with Ivy Mark, a spot on the National Board of Directors for the WCAA, and an opportunity to be a guest instructor for Graber Business University.
+Focusing exclusively on how interior designers and window pros should market their businesses has landed me interviews with podcasts, magazines, a partnership with Ivy Mark, a spot on the National Board of Directors for the WCAA, and an opportunity to be a guest instructor for Graber Business University.

 I don't teach my clients a certain technique, recommended an idea, or offer a suggestion without first trying it myself or implementing it on one of my beta testers, which is why I can say with confidence that 100% of what I teach actually works.